ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 We recommend that you replace the self-signed server certificate with your own server certificate signed by a trusted certificate authority.

+!!! information "Enabling SSO while using a Private Certificate Authority (CA)"

+    If your organization uses an internal CA and you plan to enable SSO, additional steps are required after completing the instructions on this page.
+Specifically, you must add your CA certificate to the system's trust store to ensure SSO functions correctly.
+For detailed guidance, refer to [Certificate Authorities](../system/ca.md).

 Usually, the server certificate replacement can be handled via **Settings --> System --> IPF Certificates** and consists of the following steps: